r-kish/Mega-Millions-Analysis/README.md

 ## Linear Regression Analysis of Payout and Sales Numbers
 In this section, I will be using linear regression analysis to study the relationships between lottery payout/jackpot amounts and ticket sales numbers.
 Additionally I will be answering the following questions:
-- Is the Megaball Multiplier profitable, or just a gimmick?
+- Is the Megaball Jackpot Multiplier profitable, or just a gimmick?
 - What is the effect of the jackpot amount on total ticket sales?

 ### Profitability of the Megaball Multiplier (Lottery Payout vs. Ticket Revenue)
-Plotted is the distribution of Total Lottery Payout vs. the Total Ticket Revenue.
+Below is the distribution of the Total Lottery Payout vs. the Total Ticket Revenue.
+To measure the profitability of the Megaball multiplier, the payout vs. ticket revenue will be analyzed using both regular payout and Megaball payout data, and again using only regular payout data (excludes Megaball payout data).
 - Green linear regression line is inclusive of the Megaball tickets + payouts
 - Red linear regression line is the hypothetically scenario where there is no Megaball ticket option + Megaball payout